Healthy Homes Assessment Frasertown

 Draught Stopping Frasertown

-There is no need to cover up holes or gaps in the construction.
-For instance, small gaps around windows and doors may be required to allow for the movement of the building as the home gets warmer and cooler, so that they can still be shut and opened, rather instead of being stuck.
-We will test all windows and doors as part of the Healthy Homes assessment of your rental property.
+You don’t need to cover up gaps or holes that are part of the building.
+For instance, small gaps around windows and doors could be required to allow for movement of the building as the house gets warmer and cooler, to allow them to be closed and opened rather than securing.
+We will test the windows and doors during the Healthy Homes assessment of your rental property.

 draught stopping building inspections